Last update: Ani Sahakyan on 16 December 2026

 Easter in Armenia is not only a religious observance but also a cultural celebration that reinforces Armenian identity and traditions.
 It is a time when families strengthen their bonds, communities unite, and the spirit of hope, renewal, and faith is embraced.

-Armenian public holidays play a significant role in the cultural fabric of the country.
+Armenian public holidays play a significant role in the country’s cultural fabric.
 They provide opportunities for Armenians to celebrate their traditions, honour important events, and reflect on their history.
-These non-working days serve as a time for communities to come together, express national pride, and enjoy the rich heritage of Armenia.
-Read about Public Holidays in Georgia not to miss Georgian traditions as well.
+These non-working days serve as an opportunity for communities to come together, express national pride, and celebrate the rich heritage of Armenia.
+Read about Public Holidays in Georgia, not to miss Georgian traditions as well.

 Download & enter email to get exciting info about Caucasus